ARC-AIOT/Hardware/README.md

 # 3)User Manual

 ### Basic Flow
-1. After pressing reset button,set up the time by 'Time setting'
+1. After pressing reset button,set up the time
 2. Choose 'text detect' to ask the device read information
 3. If recognization success then go on,if failed back to step 2
 4. Choose your next medication time